 Under $500: these will typically offer actuation tests and full OBD functions.
 The biggest concern with these scanners is that they mostly don’t give you access to all available systems.
 For example, you may find that you can diagnose the engine, transmission, ABS, and SRS but not the SAS, EPB, or any other systems.

 $500+: a bidirectional scanner in this price range will often do actuator tests, adaptation, coding, and programming.
 However, most of them are only compatible with OBD2 vehicles, not OBD1.

 1,000+: in addition to actuator tests, adaptation, coding, and programming, high-end bi-directional scan tools offer fancy features.
 For example, most of them come with a browser that you can use to troubleshoot diagnostic issues online.
 Plus, they support wireless connectivity, which allows for high mobility as you work.

-Recommended product – LAUNCH X431 V+Check Price at Amazon
+Recommended product – LAUNCH X431 V+

 One underrated feature of high-end scanners is that they run on Android OS.
 It is faster when refreshing live data and can graph multiple PIDs effortlessly.